himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Drop a database (delete):

-As easy as it was to *create* that database, deleting, or *dropping* it is just with the `DROP DATABASE command, so be careful!
+As easy as it was to *create* that database, deleting, or *dropping* it is just as effortless with the `DROP DATABASE command, so be careful!

 ```SQL
 mysql> DROP DATABASE shotLivedDB;